SamanFekri/QouteOfDay/README.md

-### 📅 Monday, 11 March, 2024
+### 📅 Tuesday, 12 March, 2024
 ------
 ### Events
 ------
-- **Daylight Saving Time Begins**: On March 11, depending on the year, the United States might observe the beginning of Daylight Saving Time (DST), where clocks are set forward by one hour to extend evening daylight in spring and summer.
-However, this usually occurs on the second Sunday in March, so the exact date can vary from year to year.
+- Daylight Saving Time begins (2nd Sunday in March): At 2:00 a.m. on March 12, most of the United States sets the clocks forward one hour to observe Daylight Saving Time, which means people lose one hour of sleep, but gain an extra hour of daylight in the evening.

-- **National Johnny Appleseed Day**: This is a day to commemorate John Chapman, better known as Johnny Appleseed, for his
+- National Girl Scout Day: Celebrated every year on March 12th to honor the founding of the Girl Scouts of the USA by Juliette Gordon Low in 1912.

 ### Positive Qoute
 ------
-"Every sunrise is a new page in your story, make it a beautiful one! ☀️📖✨"
+"Every sunrise is a new page of your story waiting to be written.
+Embrace the light of possibilities. 🌅✍️🌟"